gleich/gh_fsync/README.md

 ### 📁 Files

-List all of the files you want to sync. `path:` is the file name in your repo and `source` is the URL on GitHub for the file.
+List all of the files you want to sync. `path:` is the file path in your repo and `source:` is the URL on GitHub for the file.
 Below is an example:

 ```yaml
 files: